 - Assign a place for everything.

 From your paper napkins to your kids’ toys, each of your possessions should belong to a particular place reserved for it.
 There should be a place to store kids’ toys, another place for storing clothes belonging to each family member, and yet another space to put away items that are used only during certain times of the year, like Christmas decorations for example.
 Things that are most frequently used should be stored in a place that is easy to access.
 No space in a house needs this kind of assignment of spaces as much as the kitchen.
-Organize your kitchen so that you do not have to search for spoons and forks, or your sauce pans or oven-safe containers.
+Organize your kitchen so that you do not have to search for spoons and forks, or your sauce pans or oven-safe containers or knives from the best online knives reviews.
 The same goes for all the rooms in the house.